AlphenLai/px4_user_guide/en/gps_compass/rtk_gps_hex_hereplus.md

 ### Firmware Update

-It is recommanded to update the firmware to get even better performance.
+It is recommended to update the firmware to get even better performance.
 Update Procedure can be found [here](http://www.hex.aero/wp-content/uploads/2019/01/Herev2-User-Manual.pdf) at page5 *Firmware Update*.

 ## Wiring and Connections